mmistakes/minimal-mistakes/_posts/2017-08-29-sprinkler-elec.md

 #### Electrical connection

-- Join electrical box to valves boxes with 7 multi-conductor wire
+- Join electrical box to valves boxes with 7 multi-conductors wire
 - Install one distribution box at the entrance of the valves box.
 - Connect power supply to solenoid valve 24V with a transformer.